conceptcartography/conceptcartography/docs/concepts/diversity-development-work.md

 ## 📚 References

 - Fehr, Carla.
-2011.
 “What Is in It for Me?
 The Benefits of Diversity in Scientific Communities.”
-In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick, 133–54.
-New York: Springer.
+In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick.
+Springer, 2011.
+DOI:10.1007/978-1-4020-6835-5.

 ---